CodeYourFuture/syllabus/docs/finalproject/week-4/lesson.md

 We’ll do a run through of your presentation at the end of this session in front of the rest of the class, to give you a chance to practice it, instead of the regular demo.

 Also identify any final work that’s needed to wrap up what you’ve built.
 Try to make this as small as possible, e.g. just bug fixes and visual improvements; you need to be very confident that you can get it all implemented and integrated before the graduation and demo event.

+## Peer Assessment

+As we're reaching the end of the project we want to see how people have done.